TrystanScottLambert/dog/README.md

 ```bash
 dog test_file.parquet | head -n 20
 ```
-will print the first 20 rows of the output from `dog` (19 rows of data plus the header)
+will print the first 20 rows of the output from `dog` (19 rows of data plus the header).

 ### Column names
-Often times it is useful to get the full names of columns in a file.
+Often times it is useful to get the full names of the columns in a file.
 This can be done with `-n --names`
 ```bash
 dog -n test_file.parquet
 ```